rackerlabs/technical-blog/_posts/2016-04-07-Custom-Logging-With-Azure-Diagnostics.md

 <!-- more -->

-Utilitizing the custom logging feature is a great way to let you archive files from your virtual machine and place them in a custom blob container.
-Lets examine how to use an ARM template and configure it to watch a specific directory to copy files from.
+Use the custom logging feature to archive files from your virtual machine and place them in a custom blob container.
+Let's examine how to configure an ARM template to watch a specific directory from which you want to copy files.

-Launch Visual Studio and create a new Azure Resource Manager template.
-Select Windows Virtual Machine and select OK.
-This will create a template with a virtual machine, but it also adds the diagnostic extension to that virtual machine.
-If you view your variables section of the template, you will see a few variables created that handles which metrics and data we collect using the Azure diagnostic extension.
+Launch Visual Studio, and create a new Azure Resource Manager template.
+Select Windows Virtual Machine, and select OK.
+This creates a template with a virtual machine, but it also adds the diagnostic extension to that virtual machine.
+When you view your variables section of the template, you can see a few variables have been created.
+These new variables handle which metrics and data we collect using the Azure diagnostic extension.

 ```sh
     "wadlogs": "<WadCfg> <DiagnosticMonitorConfiguration overallQuotaInMB=\"4096\" xmlns=\"http://schemas.microsoft.com/ServiceHosting/2010/10/DiagnosticsConfiguration\"> <DiagnosticInfrastructureLogs scheduledTransferLogLevelFilter=\"Error\"/> <WindowsEventLog scheduledTransferPeriod=\"PT1M\" > <DataSource name=\"Application!*[System[(Level = 1 or Level = 2)]]\" /> <DataSource name=\"Security!*[System[(Level = 1 or Level = 2)]]\" /> <DataSource name=\"System!*[System[(Level = 1 or Level = 2)]]\" /></WindowsEventLog>",